-Several drives through a traditional tourism area, visited for more than a century.
+Several drives through a long-established tourism area.
+Waterfalls and glaciers form mighty stage sets that have attracted tourists for more than a century

-It’s no secret that Hardanger is like a picture postcard and almost everywhere you look you will feast your eyes on thundering waterfalls or fruit trees in bloom.
+It’s no secret that Hardanger is like a picture postcard, and almost everywhere you look you will be feasting your eyes on thundering waterfalls or fruit trees in bloom.

 The roads in Hardanger impose their own pace and you must adapt to the natural tempo.
-The road may follow a shelf along a steep-sided valley or it might literally pass through apple orchards.
-The nature has fostered boat building, fruit and industry.
+The road may follow a shelf along a steep-sided valley or it may literally pass through an apple orchard.
+The nature in the area has given rise to boat building, fruit farms and industry.

-Norwegian Scenic Route Hardanger comprises four sections: Granvin - Steinsdalsfossen, Norheimsund - Tørvikbygd, Jondal - Utne and Kinsarvik – Låtefoss.
+Norwegian Scenic Route Hardanger consists of four sections: Granvin - Steinsdalsfossen, Norheimsund - Tørvikbygd, Jondal – Utne, and Kinsarvik – Låtefoss.

 - 158 km